alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `GetRiskScore(customer)` twice is not like calling `Add(2, 4)` twice.
 The request might time out, consume quota, hit a rate limit, or return a different score on the second call even with the same customer.
 The act of calling the API is itself observable.

 With effects, execution policy becomes important: when the operation runs, whether it runs at all, in what order it runs, and how often it runs.
 Once running the operation can change what later code or external systems observe, those choices become part of the outcome.

-If the surrounding monad decides that policy for you, effectful computations can become awkward to compose cleanly.
+The problem is not that monads cannot express execution policy.
+The problem is that each surrounding monad already comes with its own way of applying and sequencing functions.
+For pure functions that is usually fine, because only the returned value matters.
+For effectful computations, when, whether, in what order, and how often the function runs also matters, so the surrounding monad's policy may no longer match what the effect needs.

 `IO<T>` changes `Customer -> RiskScore` into `Customer -> IO<RiskScore>`.
 Instead of performing the request immediately, the function returns a recipe for a request that can be run later. `IO<T>` names a computation to run later, not a finished `T` waiting inside.
 That keeps the effect composable while leaving the execution policy open until a boundary decides to call `Run()`.